St Ives School (c.1880-1993)

 Works by St Ives artists hang in several of the best art museums in Britain, notably the Tate Collection in St Ives.
 Here is a short selection.

-For more about painting, sculpture and prints, see: Art Encyclopedia.
+For more about English abstract painting, sculpture and ceramics, see: Homepage.